 DICK: Hello!
 Anybody here?

-We see the ashcan behind the last pillar has been moved 90 degrees.
+We see the ashcan behind the last pillar has been moved 90 degrees from where we saw it in 575 when Jack was looked over the lobby from the stairs.
 I found this when I realized the waiter had disappeared perhaps behind a pillar at the other end of the lobby when Jack arrived for his interview and after he made a 90 degree turn to the receptionist desk.
 I came back to look at this pillar as well, saw the ash can there, and considered Jack couldn't possibly hide behind the pillar with the ash can there.
-When he looks down from the stairway behind it is still there.
-With his limp, he shouldn't have had time to move the heavy ash can, but as we can see it has been moved 90 degrees.
+When he looks down from the stairway we see the ashcan behind it.
+With his limp, Jack shouldn't have had time to duck behind the pillar and move the heavy ash can, but as we can see it has been moved 90 degrees.

 Jack leaps out with a yell and slams the axe into Dick's chest.